New powers for NSW Fair Trading28 November, 2018

 Consumer guarantee directions

-The NSW Government is proposing to provide the Commissioner for NSW Fair Trading with a new power to issue a ‘consumer guarantee direction’.
-The new power is expected to apply to complaints lodged after 1 January 2019.
+The NSW Government is providing the Commissioner for NSW Fair Trading with a new power to issue a ‘consumer guarantee direction’.
+The new power will apply to complaints lodged from 28 December 2018.
 The purpose of the reform is to help resolve a consumer dispute with a business about alleged breaches of the consumer guarantees under the Australian Consumer Law.
 The new power will be run as a pilot program with internal evaluations after 12 months.

 A direction can only be considered for consumer disputes about goods purchased in the 6 months prior for a cost of $25 - $3,000.
 Fair Trading must help the Business and consumer to resolve the complaint between them first.
 If that fails, a direction may be issued, requiring a business to give a consumer a refund, or to replace or repair the good.

 The reform is aimed at enhancing Fair Trading’s existing complaints handling process.
 When used, the direction will mean Fair Trading can provide consumers and businesses with a fair, quick and cheap resolution to their dispute, outside of courts or tribunals.

 Most complaints made to NSW Fair Trading are currently being resolved through mutual agreement between the consumer and the business.
 Fair Trading will continue to encourage this as the ideal way to resolve disputes, even after the introduction of this new power.
 Visit the Resolving issues webpage for advice and tools on resolving complaints directly with a business.